-At alert level 2, we are operating at regular pre-level 3 schedules for all our ferry services.
+At alert level 1, we are continuing to operate at regular schedules for all our ferry services.

-The Government has mandated the use of masks or face coverings on public transport, including our ferries and buses.
-We ask all passengers to please play their part and wear a face covering when traveling with us.
+We are encouraging all passengers to wear a face covering when traveling with us.
 When you wear a mask, you help protect those around you, while keeping yourself safe.

-Starting Monday 31 August 2020, all our commuter services to Waiheke, Devonport, Half Moon Bay, Hobsonville, Beach Haven, Birkenhead, Bayswater, Gulf Harbour and Stanley Bay will resume operating to normal timetables as per regular pre-level 3 schedules.
+From Monday 31 August 2020, all our commuter services to Waiheke, Devonport, Half Moon Bay, Hobsonville, Beach Haven, Birkenhead, Bayswater, and Gulf Harbour resumed operating to normal timetables as per regular pre-level 3 schedules.

-We encourage all customers to keep an eye on this website for updates and our MyFerry app for all the latest alerts as the situation unfolds and we adjust accordingly.
+We encourage all customers to keep an eye on this website for updates and our MyFerry app for all the latest alerts.

 No, in line with Government guidance of physical distancing restrictions easing on public transport in Auckland starting Monday 14th September, our ferry services have resumed operating to standard operating capacity.